NihalBarkade/NihalBarkade/README.md

 - 👀 I’m interested in learning new and innovative technologies
 - 🌱 I’m currently learning DSA, ML and Web development
 - 💞️ I’m looking to collaborate on some project related to my domain of intrest.
-- 📫 How to reach me
+- 📫 How to reach me?
-      -Reach me on mail-id nihalbarkade2003@gmail.com
+      Reach me on mail-id nihalbarkade2003@gmail.com

 <!---